smithy-lang/smithy-python/README.md

 available locally.
 For more information on the underlying build process, see the "Using repository tooling" section.

-Now from your model directory run `smithy build` and you'll have a generated client!
+Now from your project directory run `smithy build` and you'll have a generated client!
 The client can be found in `build/smithy/client/python-client-codegen`.
 The following is a snippet showing how you might use it: